 What with trying to find something everyone in the decision-making process agrees on, that is short but descriptive, unique but relatable, and rolls off the tongue but is easy to spell… not to mention available as a domain name and not trademarked!

-Unfortunately, on one hand this struggle can often cause major delays at the first hurdle, and stunt the progression of a lot of start-up brands or businesses.
-Fortunately, on the other hand this can actually promote creativity, lateral thinking, and can be a really valuable process in discovering what is at the heart of your brand.
+Unfortunately, on one hand, this struggle can often cause major delays at the first hurdle and stunt the progression of a lot of start-up brands or businesses.
+Fortunately, on the other hand, this can actually promote creativity, and lateral thinking, and can be a really valuable process in discovering what is at the heart of your brand.